jkkbuddika/RNA_Seq_Analyzer_v3.0/USERGUIDE.md

 ```
 > Executing the above bash command will save a file named *bam_readCounts_aligned.txt* in the *star_aligned* directory with bam file names and number of reads that are mapped to the reference genome.
 Note that the [sam flag](https://broadinstitute.github.io/picard/explain-flags.html) ***4*** eliminates unmapped sequences from the count, thus giving the total number of sequences that are successfully aligned.

-Now that you have carefully read the **USER GUIDE** let's use a publically available dataset to identify A-to-I editing sites, [click here](https://github.com/jkkbuddika/RNA-Seq-Data-Analyzer/blob/master/VIGNETTE.md).
+Now that you have carefully read the **USER GUIDE** let's use a publically available dataset to analyze, [click here](https://github.com/jkkbuddika/RNA-Seq-Data-Analyzer/blob/master/VIGNETTE.md).